Unsa ang gibuhat sa Unimate?

 Q: Kinsa ang nag-imbento sa Unimate?

-A: The Unimate was invented by George Devol and Joseph Engelberger in the 1950s.
+A: The Unimate was developed by George Devol and Joseph Engelberger in the 1950s.

 Tinubdan: